 Does Oil_Future_Open predict a significant amount of the variability in USD/CAD FX rate?

 H0: β1 = 0.
 Ha: β1 ≠ 0.
 The coefficients table shows that t = 90.554, p < .001.
 Since p < .05, we reject the null hypothesis.
 It appears that Oil_Future_Open explains a significant amount of the variability in FX rate.
-For each increase of 1 USD/onebarrel, the USD/CAD FX rate increases on average by $0.004.
+For each increase of 1 USD/barrel, the USD/CAD FX rate increases on average by $0.004.

 The new simple oil model is incrementally better than the old simple oil model.
 In particular, the adjusted R-squared value for the old simple oil model was approximately 67%, while the value for the new simple oil model is approximately 70%.
-Similarly, the standard error of the estimate for the new simple oil model is approximately 0.04, while the error was approximately 0.05 for the old simple oil model.
+Similarly, the standard error of the estimate for the new simple oil model is approximately 0.04 USD/CAD, while the error was approximately 0.05 USD/CAD for the old simple oil model.